Louisiana Ragin' Cajuns football: Lamar

 Although no longer an active rivalry, the first Sabine Shoe trophy was first awarded in 1937 to the winner of the SLI–Lamar football game.
 The name of the bronze rivalry trophy was derived from the Sabine River that forms the Texas-Louisiana border.
 USL defeated Lamar in the 1978 edition of the rivalry game, but the Ragin' Cajuns were not awarded the trophy as it had vanished.
 The Sabine Shoe trophy now sits in at trophy case in the Ragin' Cajun Athletic Complex.

 McNeese State

 Another former rivalry.
 When active the Cajun Crown was the name of the trophy between Louisiana and McNeese State.

 Southeastern Louisiana

 This is another former rivalry.
 The Cypress Mug was the turned, polished mahogany mug awarded to the winner of the Southwestern–Southeastern football game.

-Louisiana–Monroe
+ULM

-The Battle on the Bayou is the annual rivalry game between Louisiana Ragin' Cajuns and Louisiana–Monroe.
+The Battle on the Bayou is the annual rivalry game between Louisiana Ragin' Cajuns and ULM.
 The wooden boot-shaped rivalry trophy was created in 2002 to be awarded to the victors.